sjasthi/chutes-n-ladders/README.md

 2. Run command `./gradlew run` to run the simulation

 #### Directly running the main method
-1. Run the main method in `com.rezilience.runner.SimulateGame`
+1. Run the main method in `com.rezilience.runner.SimulateGame` (assuming you have built the code already)

 ### Simulator O/p
 Each line in o/p indicates a move